stijnverdin/nice_gui_demo_app/readme.md

 Merge pull request.

-## 7. Create new test from requirements
+## 7. Create new test from the requirements
-From `main` create branch to implement test from the requirements.
+From `main` create a branch to implement a test from the requirements.

 Find the function stub in the code and implement the test.